 Duong Dua (Coconut Larvae)

-Despite how frightening it looks, Duong Duong taste so good with the greasy, rich flavor just like an slowly dissolving an egg yolk.
+Despite how frightening it looks, Duong Duong tastes so good with the greasy, rich flavor just like slowly dissolving an egg yolk.

 Hu Tieu My Tho